raviqqe/llvm-tail-call-opt-bug/README.md

 # Stack pointer offset miscalculation bug for spilled arguments with `llc -tailcallopt`

+> This bug is fixed already at HEAD of the LLVM's Git repository as of 2021/10/24.

 This repository contains a sample program that fails due to a bug where `llc`'s `-tailcallopt` option calculates wrong stack pointer offsets for spilled arguments.

 ## Reproducing the bug